-It is possible to check out a limited number of costumes for use in classroom projects, gallery, and studio productions.
+It is possible to check out a limited number of costumes for use in gallery productions.
 See the Costume Stock Manager during the hours posted in the costume shop.
-ALL costumes used for other than Mainstage productions must be signed out with the Costume Stock Manager.
+ALL costumes used for gallery productions must be signed out with the Costume Stock Manager.

 You are responsible for anything you sign out from the costume shop.
 This includes keeping the costumes locked in a secure place when not in use.
 Be aware that you may be asked to have the costumes washed or dry cleaned before you return them.
 Any necessary cleaning will be done at your own expense.
 Individuals borrowing costumes for galleries should take care to figure the cleaning of costumes into their budgets.
 Further information about costume use for galleries may be found in the Non-Mainstage Guidelines.

 Furniture for Gallery Productions

 Furniture and other set pieces may be checked out from the Props Storage Manager for gallery productions only.
 Furniture may not be checked out for classroom use.
 Details of the policy regarding checkout can be found in the Non-Mainstage Guidelines.
 You may not take a piece of furniture without checking it out.
 All furniture, platforms, etc. MUST be returned to the proper storage area, usually the cubbies on the Mabie slip stage.
 Do not leave returned furniture in the shop or slip stage area.
 You are responsible for the care and maintenance of anything checked out.

 Classroom furniture, i.e., rehearsal cubes, tables, and classroom chairs are not to be used for production and must not be removed from their assigned classrooms.
 There cubes and a table marked with a 'P' that may be used for rehearsals and performances in Theatre B.